2023 Reconnaissance Survey

 ""

 On March 21, 2022, the City Council directed staff to work with the Historic Resources Board (HRB) to review the national eligible properties that were previously deemed eligible in the 1997-2001 Palo Alto Survey Update in an effort to designate them to the Palo Alto Historic Inventory.
 The direction included recommendations for listing on the inventory in accordance with the process set forth in the Palo Alto Municipal Code and for collaboration with the HRB for community engagement.
-This reconnaissance survey would verify if the resources still exist, have been demolished, or have been significantly altered.
-The staff and consultants will make recommendations for nominating the properties that are still eligible for designation in the Palo Alto Historic Inventory.
+This reconnaissance survey verified if the resources still exist, have been demolished, or have been significantly altered.
+The staff and consultants made their recommendations for nominating the properties that are still eligible for designation in the Palo Alto Historic Inventory.
 Following the survey and historic register listing, the properties would then be subject to the provisions of Palo Alto Municipal Code Chapter 16.49, Historic Preservation.
 This survey will implement the HRB's 2022 work plan Goal 2, Comprehensive Plan Policy L7.1.1.

 Current Documents